add2cal/docs/src/api/groups.md

 Reading a group does not allow for any additional parameters.
 It only takes the proKey in the request url and simply provides you with all data for a specific element.

-The response holds more fields than you might expect, as a group can be combined with a calendar subscription and therefore with a style, rsvp, and cta template.
+The response holds more fields than you might expect, as a group can be combined with a calendar subscription and therefore with a style and cta template.

 ### Potential response